Berkeley-CS61B/skeleton-sp16/proj2/spec/proj2.md

 This section describes major changes that have been made to the spec since it was released.

+##### February 29

+* Added FAQ about removing nodes
+* Added a note that the scroll bar should never result in non-integral window positions (these positions should be rounded, like text positions).

 ##### February 27

 Added more FAQs to address common questions about the mysterious JavaFX Nodes, Groups, and special root Group.